Tailored Presolve Techniques in Branch-and-Bound Method for Fast Mixed-Integer Optimal Control Applications: Exact Presolve Techniques for Mixed-Integer Optimal Control

 \subsection{Block-Structured Domain Propagation}

 Several strengthening techniques are implemented as part of ``presolve'' routines in state-of-the-art commercial solvers~\cite{AchterbergBixbyEtAl2019}.
-One technique that is particularly suitable to mixed-integer optimal control is based on \emph{domain propagation}, in which the goal is to strengthen bound values based on the constraints of the MIQP in~\eqref{eq:MIOCP}.
+One technique that is particularly suitable to mixed-integer optimal control is based on \emph{domain propagation}, in which the goal is to strengthen bound values based on the constraints of the MIQP in~\eqref{eq:OCP-MIQP}.
 In previous work~\cite{Hespanhol2019}, we suggested to apply domain propagation to the inequality constraints of a condensed MIOCP formulation, i.e., to the smaller but dense problem formulation after numerically eliminating each of the state variables based on the state dynamic constraints in~\eqref{OCP:dyn}.
-However, based on a simple illustrative example, we show that it can often be advantageous to apply each of the presolve operations, and domain propagation in particular, directly to the block-sparse MIOCP formulation in~\eqref{eq:MIOCP}, including the state variables and state dynamic equality constraints~\eqref{OCP:dyn}.
+However, based on a simple illustrative example, we show that it can often be advantageous to apply each of the presolve operations, and domain propagation in particular, directly to the block-sparse \change{MIQP} formulation in~\eqref{eq:OCP-MIQP}, including the state variables and state dynamic equality constraints~\eqref{OCP:dyn}.
 The key insight is that tight lower and upper bounds for state variables can be used to tighten lower and upper bounds on control variables and vice versa. \begin{Example}

-A standard bound strengthening procedure, as explained in~\cite{AchterbergBixbyEtAl2019,Hespanhol2019}, can be applied to each of the inequality constraints in either the block-sparse MIOCP formulation in~\eqref{eq:MIOCP_ex1} or the equivalent but condensed MIOCP in~\eqref{eq:MIOCP_ex2}.
+A standard bound strengthening procedure, as explained in~\cite{AchterbergBixbyEtAl2019,Hespanhol2019}, can be applied to each of the inequality constraints in either the block-sparse \change{MIQP} formulation in~\eqref{eq:OCP-MIQP_ex1} or the equivalent but condensed \change{MIQP} in~\eqref{eq:OCP-MIQP_ex2}.
 For example, the inequality in~\eqref{OCP_ex1:ineq} can be used to compute a bound on the binary variable $\delta \in \{0,1\}$ as follows:

 resulting in a fixing of the binary optimization variable $\delta = 1$.
 Alternatively, using the condensed inequality in~\eqref{OCP_ex2:ineq}, the same procedure leads to